AlonsoRS/PasswordManager/README.md

 ## Possible User stories:
 - As a user, I want to be able to create a Collection
 - As a user, i want to easily copy to my clipboard the website from a User
-- As a user, i want to change the name, password or website from a User.
 - As a user, i want to generate a random Password for a User
 - As a user, I want to find a User by its username in a Collection